gurol/ptopi/README.md

 This platform is a research compedium of our academic publication below.

 > [Gürol Canbek](http:gurol.canbek.com/Publications), Tugba Taskaya Temizel, and Seref Sagiroglu (2020).
-Multi-Perspective Analysis of Binary-Classification Performance Evaluation Instruments, *Information Processing & Management*, Elsevier (Submitted).
+Multi-Perspective Analysis of Binary-Classification Performance Evaluation Instruments, *TBD*, Elsevier (Ready-to-submit).

 The platform provides the following materials:
 - **PToPI.xlsx**: Periodic Table of (Binary-Classification) Performance (Evaluation) Instruments (open with Microsoft Excel™)